rh-mobb/helm-charts/charts/aro-machinesets/README.md

 # Helm Chart to set up extra MachineSets on ARO clusters

 This Helm chart will set up extra MachineSets on ARO clusters.
-The Defaults will configure them to be infra nodes. see [./values.yaml](values.yaml) for configurable options.
+The defaults are un-opinionated about the type of nodes.
+See [./values.yaml](values.yaml) for configurable options, and how to make the machineset suitable as infra-nodes.

 ## Prerequisites